conduktor/conduktor-coding-challenge/software-engineers/README.md

 ## Build a mini-Conduktor

-Write an application that displays records flowing from a topic I've selected.
+Write an application that displays records flowing in *real-time* from a topic.

-Your project will consist in 2 sub-projects:
+> Today, Conduktor is a heavy-weight client—in Kotlin/Scala without HTTP API.
+We ask you to follow the same pattern for this challenge because this is the current implementation.
+We have planned to move to a React-based application + Scala API but we're not there yet.
+Still, if you know React, you can also write a Front-end + a Scala API (http4s/ZIO) instead of using JavaFX.

-1/ a module for the application itself with its "view" (in Kotlin or Scala) 2/ a module for Apache Kafka interactions in Scala.
+- a module for the UI: in Kotlin or Scala

-- Use sbt or gradle
-- For the view, write a [tornadofx](https://github.com/edvin/tornadofx) app in Kotlin OR a [scalafx](https://www.scalafx.org/) app in Scala
+  - Use [tornadofx](https://github.com/edvin/tornadofx) (Kotlin) OR [scalafx](https://www.scalafx.org/) (Scala)
-- Write a Scala module using ZIO to deal with Apache Kafka (list topics, consume records...)
+- a Scala/ZIO module to deal with Apache Kafka (connect, list topics, consume records...)

-If you're using Kotlin for the view, you must deal with the interop ZIO <-> Coroutine and ZStreams <-> Flow (the application should display the records in *real-time*, this is important)
+If you're using Kotlin for the view, you must deal with the interop ZIO <-> Coroutine and ZStreams <-> Flow.

 ### I should be able to